One of the top places to visit in Colorado regardless of the season is Steamboat Springs.

 Take a Snowmobile Tour

 Discover the magic of snowmobiling in Steamboat Springs.
-The town contains a large selection of tour companies and one to consider for your adventure is Rabbit Ears Pass Guided Snowmobile Tours.
+The town contains a large selection of tour companies and one to consider for your adventure is Steamboat Snowmobile Tours.

 Situated in the center of the Routt National Forest, it offers tree-lined trails with open meadow vistas.